Why You Should Steer Clear of All Proprietary Blends

 The Takeaway: Just Pass On Proprietary Blend Products

-In this day and age of information, there is no good reason for a health supplement brand to hide their quantities of each individual ingredient used in their products.
+In this day and age of information, there is no good reason for a health supplement brand to hide its quantities for each individual ingredient used in their products.

 This is simply another marketing ploy used to deceive you and increase profits.